Heather Youmans: American Idol

 In 2012, Youmans performed "Some Kind of Wonderful" at the American Idol San Diego competition and won a golden ticket after a unanimous decision from the judges (Steven Tyler, Jennifer Lopez and Randy Jackson), which advanced her to the Hollywood Week competition.
 Youmans was eliminated during Hollywood Week in Season 11.
 She attributes the elimination to nerves and an ambitious music selection, Heart’s "Crazy on You".

 Recorded and broadcast

 In addition to performing in nationally televised commercials, Youmans has been involved in several cutting-edge media projects.
 In 2005, Youmans played the part of Becky Thatcher in Disney's Tom Sawyer's Island, a voice-over project.
 The performance was delivered via hand-held computers issued to visitors on Disneyland's Tom Sawyer's Island.
 A pilot project, titled "Available Light", was one of the first to test Sony Blu-ray camera technology.
-In 2012, she became involved in editing and promotion for Melodic Expressions: The Art of the Line an interactive iBook and iPad instructional publication for experienced guitarists.